Manfréd Weiss Steel and Metal Works: History

-In the late 19th century, the company, then owned exclusively by Manfréd Weiss, expanded into production of ammunition for the Austro-Hungarian Army and Navy.
+Its predecessor, the Weiss cannery, was originally established in Lövölde Square, District VI. of Budapest, by Manfréd Weiss and his brother Bertold in 1882, under the name of Weiss Berthold és Manfréd Első Magyar Conserv Gyár (Berthold and Manfred Weiss First Hungarian Cannery Factory).
+The brothers gradually expanded the canning factory, then moved it to Máriássy Street near the Közvágóhíd, where they produced meat products under the Globus brand, mainly for the army, and bridged the spare capacity of seasonal work by dismantling and reloading infantry ammunition.
+Later, in response to the growing demand for canned goods, the production of tin cans for packaging was added to the programme, which led to a shift to the iron industry.
+(Manfréd Weiss First Hungarian Cannery and Metalware Factory).
+From 1886 the factory also produced cartridge cases and later ammunition for the Austro-Hungarian Army and Navy.
 The new factory produced all types, from small arms to artillery shells.

-In 1892, production begins at the infantry ammunition factory built within the Weiss Manfréd factory in Csepel, where 8 mm Mannlicher rifle cartridges are initially produced for the Hungarian Royal Defence Forces and the Austro-Hungarian Joint Army.
-From 1893, millions of 7.62×54 mm R-calibre Moszin-Nagant rifle cartridges were produced for the Russian Tsarist army between 1893-94.
+In 1892 production begins at the infantry ammunition factory built within the Weiss Manfréd factory in Csepel, where 8 mm Mannlicher rifle cartridges are initially produced for the Hungarian Royal Defence Forces and the Austro-Hungarian Joint Army.
+From 1893, millions of 7.62×54 mmR-calibre Mosin-Nagant rifle cartridges were produced for the Russian Tsarist army between 1893-94.
 Then the production of artillery shells of various sizes begins.

 Thus, Manfréd Weiss became one of the principal defence contractors for the Hungarian part of the empire, his main competitor being the state-owned steel mill in Diósgyőr, the Diósgyőr-Vasgyár.
 In 1906, the company was supported by Hungarian Society of Industrialists, who lobbied for a new law that would allow state-owned companies to produce only products unobtainable from private companies.
 With such support, the Manfréd Weiss Works soon emerged as the largest firm on the market.

 Another boost in company's history came in 1911, when Austria-Hungary significantly expanded its military budget.
 The public orders allowed the company to quickly expand ammunition production and establish additional factories: new steel and iron furnaces, and new copper, nickel, and aluminium installations.
 Production capacity was growing and soon the firm became one of the principal sources of ammunition for the armies of the Kingdom of Serbia, Kingdom of Bulgaria, Portugal, Spain, Mexico, and the Russian Empire.
 By 1913, the Manfréd Weiss Works employed over 5000 workers.

 During World War I, the workforce exceeded 30,000.
 For his services to the Austro-Hungarian state, Weiss was ennobled, becoming Manfréd, Baron Weiss de Csepel, after the main seat of operations of his company.
 In the beginning of the WW1, the WM complex had 250 hectare territory with 216 factory buildings.